 Members considered the statement as presented and requested that it included a reference to note that it would be reviewed at least annually and modified in line with any changes to statutory regulations.
 It was also requested that an annual review was added to the Committee forward plan.
 Following this, the statement was approved.

-LAS Charity Complaints procedure

-The Charity seeks to deliver a high level of customer service in resolving any complaint, and ensures to carry out its responsibilities in accordance with the law, the Code of Fundraising Practice and its registration with the Fundraising Regulator.
+LAS Charity Complaints procedure The Charity seeks to deliver a high level of customer service in resolving any complaint, and ensures to carry out its responsibilities in accordance with the law, the Code of Fundraising Practice and its registration with the Fundraising Regulator.
 The Committee received presentation of a document which described the Charity Complaints Procedure to ensure that if a complaint is received, it is recorded and investigated promptly.
 Members noted that it was a requirement of the membership of the Fundraising Regulator that once approved the Complaints Procedure would be publicly available on the Charity website.
 The proposed statement was approved for publication and a formal complaints report would be received at each future committee.

-See other commentary

-Risks and mitigations against the Charity strategy were presented and considered.

-The Committee received assurance on the Charities activities, financial position and progress against the strategy.
+Key decisions made / actions identified: See other commentary Risks: Risks and mitigations against the Charity strategy were presented and considered.
+Assurance: The Committee received assurance on the Charities activities, financial position and progress against the strategy.

-Assurance Audit Committee Date: 17/06/2022

-report:

-Presented by:

-Rommel Pereira, Non-Executive prepared prep

-Audit Committee

-Annual Report and Accounts

-All NHS Trusts are required by law to prepare and submit an annual report and accounts for parliamentary and public scrutiny.
-The Committee received the final draft of the London Ambulance Service NHS Trust Annual Report and Accounts which incorporated comments and corrections made by NEDs, ExCo, and those agreed with external auditors during the audit.

-External Audit Auditors Annual Report
+Assurance report: Audit Committee Date: 17/06/2022 Summary report to: Trust E Board Date of meeting: 27/09/2022 Presented by: Pereira, Non-Executive , Chair of Audit Committee Prepared by: Rommel Pereira, Non- Executive Director, Chair of Audit Committee Matters for escalation: report and accounts for par Committee received the fin NHS Trust Annual Report a d by law to pre liamentary an al draft of the and Accounts EDs, ExCo, a London Ambulance Service which incorporated comments nd those agreed with external